SA9102/Markdown-Text-Editor-2.0/README.md

 # :notebook: Markdown Text Editor

+🛠️ ***Currently undergoing some improvement, including a nested folder system to organise your notes, better UI, and more!*** 🛠️

 **Quickly create and edit notes using Markdown, and have them locally stored on your browser.**

 :boom: [Click here for live demo.](https://sa9102.github.io/Markdown-Text-Editor/) :boom: